Code-Institute-Submissions/Down-The-Rabbit-Hole/README.md

 <h2 id="credits"><u>Credits</u></h2>
 <h4>Content </h4>
 <ul>
-<li>HTML, CSS and JavaScript Modal Code directly from Bootstrap 4.5.
-Used on my 'Services' page.</li>
+<li>Bootstrap 4.5 used for Navbar and Toggle Navbar layout.</li>
+<li>JavaScript for maps.js modified from code used in Tutorials and the source code provided by Code Institute for lessons on Goggle Maps API.</li>
+<li>JavaScript for sendEmail.js modified from code used in Tutorials and source code from Code Institute for EmailJS API.</li>
 <li>HTML and CSS Center Form code directly from Bootstrap 4.5.
-Used on my 'Contact' page.</li>
+Used on 'Contact Me' page.</li>
 <li>Google Fonts for font styles.</li>
-<li>The text from the testimonials was provided by Pam Gregory (Local resident and customer) & George Barkers LTD (Business Customer).</li>
+<li>Tutor Support - assistance with etsy.js JavaScript to replace GET Json with an ajax call to avoid CORS policy.</li>
+<li>Tutor Support - assistance with bubbles.js JavaSript to apply functions to different elements.</li>
+<li>Code Institute Tutorials - assistance with writting JavaScript code for bubbles.js and etsy.js</li>
+<li>Etsy API Documentation - documentation used to identify correct methods and calls for listings data.</li>
-<li>The information provided in the 'About Us' and 'Services' sections was provided by Brian McAvoy (Co-owner of Holgate Engineering).</li>
+<li>The information provided in the 'About Me' section was provided by Emma Walmsley (Artist).</li>
 <li>Stack Overflow - Used to find answers to coding problems found during the project.</li>
 </ul>

 <h4>Media</h4>
 <ul>
 <li>Font Awesome for all icons <a href="https://fontawesome.com/">https://fontawesome.com/</a></li>
-<li>The photo used on this site was taken from <a href="https://www.geograph.org.uk/photo/1016199">https://www.geograph.org.uk/photo/1016199</a></li>
+<li>The images used for this site were all provided by Emma Walmsley and are her personal artwork designs.</li>
 <li>Am I responsive website to check the responsiveness on different devices.
 Also to create the image provided above. <a href="http://ami.responsivedesign.is/">http://ami.responsivedesign.is/</a></li>